Rural idyll in the open-air museum Bad Windsheim

-We observe how a farmer cleans his carp pond.
-Another grooms his vegetable garden.
-A third man tensions his horses to drive them into the field.
-We watch the women farmers gather herbs to dry.
-There are always new things to discover.
-Finally, after our walk in the wine tavern of the village, we take a break with a blackcurrant juice choir.
-The cock of the tavern crowed on the beer garden table behind us from full throttle.
-His hens, who are playing under our table, are hardly impressed.
+We watch a farmer cleaning his carp pond.
+Another tends his vegetable garden.
+A third harnesses his horses to take them to the field.
+We watch the women farmers collect herbs to dry.
+There is always something new to discover.
+Finally, after our walk in the village wine tavern, we take a break with a currant juice spritzer.
+The tap of the tavern on the beer garden table behind us crows at full speed.
+His hens that romp around under our table are hardly impressed by it.

 Worth knowing about the open-air museum Bad Windsheim

 The Fränkische Freilandmuseum Bad Windsheim is located on the Eisweiherweg 1, 91438 Bad Windsheim, Tel.
 09841 66800.
 It is a destination for a weekend trip.
 Take time for the visit.
 It's worth it if you do not just want to look at the buildings from the outside.
 On the way there is a wine tavern, a beer garden in which Beer from Bad Windsheim and a restaurant (the latter two at the entrance of the museum grounds).
 There we have Franconian specialties enjoyed.

 Franconian open-air museum

 Ice Lake Trail 1

 Open Air Museum Bad Windsheim Opening hours and prices